kscheltema/100-days-of-code/log.md

  **Today's Progress:** I downloaded and started testing Git Bash.
 I created a SSH key.
  **Thoughts:** I need to successfully log into the server.
  **Link to work:** see screenshot(s) in my tweet @KobusScheltema;

+ ### Day 23: July 19, 2022
+ **Today's Progress:** I am still testing Git Bash.
+I was not yet able to log into Digital Ocean from Git Bash.
+ **Thoughts:** I need to successfully log into the server.
+I am Windows and my instructor and mentor is using a Mac.
+  **Link to work:** see screenshot(s) in my tweet @KobusScheltema;